gatblau/europa/readme.md

 Europa uses the Virtual Box base package released under the GNU General Public License V2.
 Therefore, a commercial license is not required to run Europa.

 Commercial licenses would be required if the [extension pack](https://www.virtualbox.org/manual/ch01.html#intro-installing) was used.
 The pack provides access to enterprise features and comes with support that might be needed for mission critical use of Virtual Box.
 For more information on this see the [Virtual Box Licensing FAQ](https://www.virtualbox.org/wiki/Licensing_FAQ) page.

-## InteliJ IDEA Licensing

-Europa provides IntelliJ Idea Ultimate, which comes with a 30-day trial version.
-If you intend to use it beyond the trial period, you must buy a license key from [JetBrains](https://www.jetbrains.com/store/).

-Additionally, Europa also provides IntelliJ Community Edition which is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) as described [here](http://www.jetbrains.org/display/IJOS/FAQ).

 <a name="xscr"></a>
 # XScreenSaver